james-godito/sound_localization/README.md

 1. [GCC-PHAT Explanation](https://www.proquest.com/docview/304587883?parentSessionId=rFc8F31XVj3N3lu6u2P9rlxSaNrkf9FaCGTloUOT3mk%3D&sourcetype=Dissertations%20&%20Theses)
 2. [AD7606 Datasheet](https://www.analog.com/en/products/ad7606.html)

+## Notes
+The unused folder in the repository contains an SRP code that has not been properly implemented, but should work theoreticaly with some adjustment.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 For more details, see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) file.